Feet, don’t fail me now

 • Mobility: Feet provide a stable base to enable efficient and pain-free, walking, running, and jumping.

-• Shock absorption: Feet support forces equal to four to six times one’s body weight during walking, and 11 times body weight when running.
+• Shock absorption: One’s feet support forces equal to four to six times one’s body weight during walking, and 11 times body weight when running.
 Foot arches act as natural shock absorbers, reducing the impact on the body during all upright activities.
 This shock-absorbing effect helps protect joints and the spine from stress and injury.

 • Circulation: The numerous blood vessels in the foot contribute to the body’s overall circulation.